Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 Gray-box attacks assume the CLIP text encoder used in many T2I diffusion models is frozen and publicly available.
 The attacker can then exploit CLIP similarity loss to craft adversarial text prompts targeting the text encoder.

-\textbf{QFA} \cite{zhuang2023pilot} minimizes cosine similarity between original and perturbed text embeddings to generate images that differ as much as possible from the original text. \textbf{RVTA} \cite{zhang2024revealing} maximizes image-text similarity to align adversarial prompts with reference images generated by a surrogate diffusion model. \textbf{MMP-Attack}~\cite{yang2024multi} simultaneously maximizes the cosine similarity between the perturbed text embedding and the target embedding in both the text and image modalities, while employing a straight-through estimator to execute the optimization process.
+\textbf{QFA} \cite{zhuang2023pilot} minimizes cosine similarity between original and perturbed text embeddings to generate images that differ as much as possible from the original text. \textbf{RVTA} \cite{zhang2024revealing} maximizes image-text similarity to align adversarial prompts with reference images generated by a surrogate diffusion model. \textbf{MMP-Attack}~\cite{yang2024multi} simultaneously maximizes the cosine similarity between the perturbed text embedding and the target embedding in both the text and image modalities, while employing a straight-through estimator to execute the optimization process. \textbf{DORMANT} ~\cite{zhou2024dormant} embeds imperceptible PGD noise, optimized with VAE-latent, CLIP-semantic, ReferenceNet-detail, and frame-consistency losses.
+This causes pose-driven portrait animation models to generate identity-shifted and jittery videos, while the source photo remains visually unchanged.